mpv-player/mpv/DOCS/man/en/options.rst

     Specify input configuration file other than the default ``~/.mpv/input.conf``.

---input-ar-dev=<device>
-    Device to be used for Apple IR Remote (default is autodetected, Linux only).

 --input-ar-delay
     Delay in milliseconds before we start to autorepeat a key (0 to disable).